backtrace-labs/umash/README.md

 If you're not into details, you can also just copy `umash.c` and `umash.h` in your project: they're distributed under the MIT license.
-For extra speed (at the expense of code size) add `umash_long.inc` as well, also distributed in the MIT license.
+For extra speed (at the expense of code size) add `umash_long.inc` as well, also distributed under the MIT license.

 The current implementation only build with gcc-compatible compilers that support the [integer overflow builtins](https://gcc.gnu.org/onlinedocs/gcc/Integer-Overflow-Builtins.html)